 Shira and Heba work in the same lab at Hebrew University where they are using new big data approaches to predict optimal chemotherapeutic treatments for cancer.

-Nasr and Michal, Hebrew University Faculty of Agriculture, are researching what incentives farmers have to vaccinate their animal herds against zoonotic diseases.
-Zoonotic diseases are transmitted between animals and humans.__
+Michal, Hebrew University Faculty of Agriculture, and her STEP partner (not in photo) are researching farmers’ incentives to vaccinate their animal herds against zoonotic diseases.
+Zoonotic diseases are transmitted between animals and humans.

 Ahmad and Dan, Ben Gurion University, work together to develop new models of healthcare for Israelis and Palestinians.
 Ahmad studies the epidemiology of diabetes; Dan studies the epidemiology of autism.)